Post Statuses

 Post statuses are a simple, yet effective way to keep everyone informed about the development of a feature they are interested in.

-When your team changes the status of a feedback post (e.g. In review β†’ Planned), we send out an email letting upvoters know about the update.
+When your team changes the status of a feedback post (e.g. In review β†’ Planned), you can choose to send a notification email letting upvoters know about the update.

 The default statuses are: